 Cement the Patch

 Use the trowel to apply a bed of asphalt flashing cement to the surface of the roof.
 The flashing cement should be applied at a uniform rate over the patch area, extending beyond the area where the cotton fabric will be applied.
-After the flashing cement has been applied, apply the 4" cotton fabric into the cement, and use the trowel to embed the cotton fabric into the roof cement.
+After the flashing cement has been applied, apply the four inches of cotton fabric into the cement, and use the trowel to embed the cotton fabric into the roof cement.

-Now, apply an additional layer of asphalt flashing cement over the patch, extending beyond the 4" patch already applied.
-Embed a single layer of 6" cotton fabric over the patch, ensuring it extends beyond the 4" patch in all directions.
+Now, apply an additional layer of asphalt flashing cement over the patch, extending beyond the 4-inch patch already applied.
+Embed a single layer of 6" cotton fabric over the patch, ensuring it extends beyond the 4-inch patch in all directions.
 Use the trowel to press the patch fully into the flashing cement.

 After both layers of fabric have been installed, apply a finish coat of asphalt mastic to the roof patch.
 If the patch is being applied to a gravel-surfaced roof system, reset the gravel over the area to conceal the repair and maintain the uniformity of appearance of the overall roof.